Role of Writing

 - and the process writing approach that enables learners to revise their writing by submitting multiple drafts and getting detailed feedback on them.

-The writing tasks in the German Department’s undergraduate curriculum also serve as an important instrument for program assessment and provide a basis for research on important aspects of student language and content learning (see a detailed account in Byrnes, Maxim, & Norris, 2010; Ryshina-Pankova & Byrnes, 2013; Ryshina-Pankova, forthcoming).
+The writing tasks in the German Department’s undergraduate curriculum also serve as an important instrument for program assessment and provide a basis for research on important aspects of student language and content learning (see a detailed account in Byrnes, Maxim, & Norris, 2010; Ryshina-Pankova & Byrnes, 2013; Ryshina-Pankova, 2015).

 Byrnes, H., Maxim, H. H, & J. M. Norris.
 (2010).
 Realizing advanced L2 writing development in a collegiate curriculum: Curricular design, pedagogy, assessment.
 Monograph Series of The Modern Language Journal.